 Yes it’s true, our bird netting activities so fired Laura’s inner David Attenborough that, aged 9, she produced a book modestly entitled ‘All you ever wanted to know about Natural History’.
 It depended on your curiosity being limited to elephants and mushrooms but the overbearing ambition was all there.

-From that era I also remember the mix of emotions on discovering that our infuriating older brother (in our circa 1963 feature pic), had returned late from the pub and ravenously helped himself to a cake I’d made… for the birds.
-I was thrilled about his indigestion; furious he’d failed to distinguish a mound of lumpy lard from one of my cakes (still tricky), and disappointed the poor birds had lost out.
+From that era I also remember that our delightful older brother had returned late from the pub and ravenously helped himself to a cake I’d made… for the birds.
+I was thrilled about his indigestion; but exasperated that he’d failed to distinguish a mound of lumpy lard from one of my cakes (still tricky), and disappointed the poor birds had lost out.

 It’s sad that birds which were the soundtrack to our childhood – skylarks; nightingales and cuckoos are becoming so scarce, although I don’t need Laura to patronisingly tell me there is little we can do individually to support migratory insect feeders.